Header Banner

 Abstract teal and blue gradient wallpaper with textured swirls, featuring a large white 26 in the center, representing iOS 26.

-Apple's next big software updates for iPhone and iPad — iOS 26 and iPadOS 26 — are ready to test out.
+Apple's next big software updates for iPhone and iPad — iOS 26 and iPadOS 26 — are ready for the public to test out.
 If you're willing to live on the bleeding edge, the iOS 26 and iPadOS 26 betas let you explore the new features months early — just be prepared for the occasional bug or app crash along the way.

 Why jump in now?